Managing Allergic Diseases is the First Step Towards Healthy Indoor Environments

 Allergen Avoidance: Avoidance of offending triggers, whether allergens or irritants, is a critical first step in the management of many diseases.

-Example: if you are easily sensitised by dust during house cleaning, use HEPA vacuum cleaners to reduce breathing in the pollutants being thrown out by the vacuum exhausts.
+For example, if you are easily sensitized by dust during house cleaning, use HEPA vacuum cleaners to reduce breathing in the pollutants being thrown out by the vacuum exhausts.

 Wearing a face mask when doing activities which generate pollutants or particulates, can help go a long way to reducing the exposure to these pollutants.

 Increasing fresh air: Our indoor activities may generate or harbour pollutants.
-Increasing the flow of fresh air can decrease the concentration and exposure time to these environmental pollutants which can sensitise us.
+Increasing the flow of fresh air can decrease the concentration and exposure time to these environmental pollutants which can sensitize us.

 Reduce Build-up: Toilets and bathrooms, where ventilation is poor or non-existent, are hosts for the generation and build-up of pollutants can subsequently migrate to adjacent rooms.
 Installing a simple exhaust fan which gets automatically activated the minute the toilet light is switched on, can go a long way in reducing the humidity and pollutants from spreading into the environment.